 Wild Mushroom Hotpot

-A fragrant medley of porcini, boletus, and matsutake mushrooms simmered in a rich chicken broth with tender pork slices and hints of ginger.
+Porcini, matsutake, and other wild mushrooms simmered in a rich chicken broth with tender pork slices and ginger.

 A clear chicken-and-pork broth in a large pot, simmering over a burner, loaded with fresh wild mushrooms — porcini (牛肝菌), matsutake (松茸), ji zong (鸡枞), morels — sliced raw and dropped in by the cook.
 A timer sits on the table: most varieties need at least 15 minutes before eating.
 Each mushroom comes out tasting different; the broth darkens and deepens through the meal.

-Boletes contain heat-labile toxins and lectins; undercooked, they cause hallucinations and severe GI distress (the so-called "little people" phenomenon Yunnanese diners joke about).
+Boletes such as 见手青 contain heat-labile toxins (muscarine, bufotenin, acetylcholine and isoxazole-type compounds); undercooked, they cause neuropsychiatric poisoning with hallucinations and severe GI distress (the so-called "little people" phenomenon Yunnanese diners joke about).
 15 minutes at rolling boil deactivates them.
 The broth base is intentionally bland — chicken-pork stock with no spice — so each mushroom's volatile compounds register cleanly.
 Adding sauce defeats the dish.

 On the Palate